Skip to main content

 Lower Intermediate Part 1 (Semester 1)

-Working towards CEFR level A2.1
+Working towards CEFR A2.1

 • write short texts on familiar topics, including past events and plans